 Bertha armyworm (Mamestra configurata)

-Spotted cutworm (Xestes c-nigrum)
+Spotted cutworm (Xestia c-nigrum)

 Pest description and crop damage Several species of armyworms and cutworms attack tree fruits.
 The most serious pests of tree fruit in the PNW are the spotted cutworm and the Bertha armyworm.
 The adults are large moths ranging in color from gray to brown with spots on the wings.
 These moths are attracted to lights.
-Larvae are dirty white, reddish, gray, or black caterpillars up to 2 inches long.
+Larvae are dirty white, reddish, gray, or black caterpillars up to two inches in length.
 The larvae of these moths feed on buds and leaves, chewing holes in buds and ragged holes out of leaves.
 They also feed on the growing tips, particularly on small trees or in high density plantings.
 On larger trees, most of the feeding will be on the lower branches and may be concentrated to a few stems or limbs, while other stems are undamaged.
 Best time for control is early in the season.

 Control weeds, grasses, and debris in the orchard that provide cover.
 Encourage natural enemies of cutworms like birds and spiders.